 |1||FINAL COURSE WORK OR PROJEC||100|

 - Dr. Federico Fernández.
 Doctor of Education from the University of Barcelona.
 Dean of the School of Social Sciences and Humanities, European University of the Atlantic.
 Expert in Project Planning and Design.
 Film and video producer.
 Researcher and author of numerous publications about the audivisual production industry and multimedia.

 - Dr. Santiago Tejedor.
 Doctor in Journalism.
 Professor of the Journalism Department.
 Autonomous University of Barcelona.

 - Dra (c).
 Patricia Martínez.
 Coordination Area of Communication - FUNIBER.

 Teaching staff and Authors

 - Dr. Lucía Pérez Sanagustín.
-Doctor in journalism and new technologies for education, Complutense University of Madrid - Spain.
-Community manager and communication strategies of educational projects in the Ibero-American Network program of cooperation, ICT and Education (Ministry of Education, Culture and Sport).
-Doctoral Researcher - Autonomous University of Barcelona-UAB
+Dr. in Journalism and New Technologies for education from the Complutense University of Madrid - Spain.
+Community manager and communication strategies for educational projects in the Ibero-American cooperation network, ICT and Education (Ministry of Education, Culture and Sport).
+Dr researcher –Autonomous University of Barcelona-UAB.

 FUNIBER Training Scholarships